goyanedelv/linguistic-distance/README.md

 # Tracing evolution of languages using sequence alignment techniques

-Zoe Huang and Gonzalo Oyanedel, 2022
+Zoe Huang and Gonzalo Oyanedel, 2022.
+This was our final research project for Introduction to Scientific Computing @ UChicago.

 We analyzed the similarity of 28 languages using 3 different approaches: